brillnik/ballet-paper/README.md

 ### **Setup Env**

 The local .env file should be present in the root directory.
-The envs will be shared privately to the client.